boyesm/Bertha2/GUIDE.md

 ## Before Using the Program

 * Install `requirements.txt`
-* Ensure FFmpeg is installed.
+* Ensure Ffmpeg is installed.
 Use `brew install ffmpeg` to install.
 * Ensure `secrets.env` is present in the main directory.
 If it's not, create it and input the proper information.
 * Get OBS working
   * Install version 28.xx of OBS.
 This will be default include version 5+ of `obs-websockets`.
 Ensure version 1+ of `simpleobsws` is installed.